Hwajun1323/assignment/README.md

+# VodafoneZiggo microservice application development assessment

-# Running the Java 11 Docker Environment
+## Running the Java 11 Docker Environment

 This Docker environment contains a Java 11 runtime environment and is set up to build and run a Maven-based Java application.
 To use this environment, follow the steps below: